 - Audit Introductory courses with the Mt.
 Sinai PGY-II Psychiatry Residents on the Theory (Dr. Howard Bliwise) and Technique (Dr. Robert Smith) of Psychodynamic Psychotherapy.
-(Wednesdays, 11:00-12:00 P.M.) - Learn how to perform evaluations of applicants for clinical treatment in the Treatment Center.
-Observe the supervisor evaluating a patient in the Treatment Center.
+(Wednesdays, 11:00-12:00 P.M.) - Begin doing evaluations of applicants for clinical treatment in the Treatment Center under supervision.
 Discuss the evaluation with the supervisor and document all clinical interactions in the chart.
-Write an Intake Report and review it with the supervisor before submitting it to the Clinical Director, Dr. David Pollens.
-Begin conducting evaluations which include a mental status examination of the Treatment Center applicant and review each one with the supervisor.
+Write an Intake Report and review it with the supervisor before submitting it to the Clinical Director, Dr. Tehela Nimroody.
 Conclude each evaluation by informing the applicant of what to expect next. (i.e. who will contact them.)
-Fill out the TC Intake Form, write an Intake Report, review it with the supervisor and submit it to Dr. Pollens.
-Complete six evaluations which are judged to be adequate by the supervisor and Clinical Director. - Take examination to further evaluate knowledge using selected recent PRITE exam questions plus videotapes of patients with psychiatric diagnoses.
-Year One, Spring Semester Into Year Two:
+Fill out the TC Intake Form, write an Intake Report, review it with the supervisor and submit it to Dr. Nimroody.
+Complete evaluations until the supervisor and Clinical Director find the work completed adequate. - When a patient is identified as suitable by the student and supervisor, review the case with Dr. Robert Smith and then begin doing psychotherapy under supervision.
+Year One, Spring Semester Into Year Two: • Continue with first psychotherapy case and then conduct evaluations at the Treatment Center under supervision until a second psychotherapy case is identified.
+Begin the second psychotherapy case.
+Year Two: